At first, you have to specify which PDF Documents to protect.

 This can be done easily in many ways.
 Press the "Add File" button to add select one or more PDF Documents, or press the "Add Folder" button to select an entire Folder and add all the PDF Documents that are in this folder.

-You can also specify if the PDF Document will be encrypted using 128bits or 40bits encryption.
+You can also specify to password protect pdf using 128bits or 40bits encryption.

-After having done that, press the "Protect" button and the PDF documents will be encrypted instantly.
+After having done that, press the "Protect" button to batch password protect pdf files instantly.

 For example, you can specify to create them in a subfolder "protected".
 Free PDF Protector 4dots remembers your last five output folder options.

-To do so, create a text file listing all PDF files to be protected, one PDF file or folder at each line.
+To do so, create a text file listing all PDF files to be protected, one PDF file or folder on each line.